EQuiw/2020-evasion-competition/README.md

 research on secure learning.

 ## Getting Started
-The code and models will be publicly available in November.
+The code and models will be publicly available until January ~~in November~~.